janastu/blog.janastu.org/_posts/2026-03-30-enabling-safe-storytelling.md

 To address concerns around safety and identity, we developed a fully automated, privacy-focused voice anonymization pipeline integrated directly into the community radio system.

-Instead of relying on speech-to-text tools such as Whisper, which presented limitations in handling local dialects and required higher computational resources, we shifted to a voice-to-voice conversion approach.
+Instead of relying on speech-to-text tools such as Whispering, which presented limitations in handling local dialects and required higher computational resources, we shifted to a voice-to-voice conversion approach.
 Using the Retrieval-based Voice Conversion (RVC) framework, we built a system that transforms voices without converting them into text, allowing us to bypass language constraints and work effectively on low-spec hardware.

 The entire system runs locally on our server, ensuring that no data leaves the community network.
 When a user uploads an audio recording, it automatically triggers a background anonymization process.
 The transformed audio is then made available on the community radio platform.